P3P Made Easy: Introduction

 The importance of P3P arises not only from its theoretical elegance but also from its practical utility.
 In real-world systems, rapid and reliable pose estimation is critical.
 In AR, for instance, aligning virtual content with the physical world requires accurate and low-latency camera pose estimation.
 In SLAM and visual(-inertial) navigation, the camera pose must be tracked accurately from sparse and noisy data.
 In such contexts, the ability to estimate pose from only three correspondences makes P3P a valuable tool, particularly for minimal-solver-based pipelines where efficiency and robustness are crucial.

-P3P can also be viewed as a special case of the more general Perspective-$n$-Point (PnP) problem, which estimates camera pose from $n\geq3$ 2D-3D correspondences.
+P3P can also be viewed as a special case of the more general Perspective-$n$-Point (PnP) problem, which estimates camera pose from $n$ 2D-3D correspondences with $n\geq3$.
 As the minimal case of PnP, P3P plays an essential role in a RANSAC-based frameworks \cite{fischler1981random}, enabling the robust generation of pose hypotheses from minimal data.
 P3P has been a core component in numerous robust estimation pipelines, where its efficiency and stability directly impact the performance of the overall system.

-Over the years, various P3P methods have been proposed, and they are typically classified by the degree and form of the polynomial equations they produce --- most commonly quartic or cubic.
+Over the decades, various P3P methods have been proposed, and they are typically classified by the degree and form of the polynomial equations they produce --- most commonly quartic or cubic.
 While quartic-based solvers have been traditionally favored for their analytical simplicity, cubic-based solvers have recently attracted increasing interest due to their numerical stability and computational efficiency \cite{Persson_2018_ECCV, Ding_2023_CVPR}.

-In this work, we propose a novel quartic-based P3P solver that is numerically stable and computationally efficient.
-Our main contribution is twofold: \begin{enumerate} \item We show that the P3P problem can be reduced to solving a quartic polynomial with coefficients that are remarkably straightforward to derive and interpret.
-The derivation relies only on elementary mathematics, making the approach accessible even at the high school level.
-To the best of our knowledge, this degree of simplicity has not been previously demonstrated in the literature on the P3P problem. \item We propose a set of practical implementation strategies, which are shown to significantly enhance the numerical accuracy of the solution. \end{enumerate}
+In this work, we propose a compact quartic-based P3P solver that is numerically stable and computationally efficient.
+Our main contribution is twofold: \begin{enumerate} \item We revisit the formulation of P3P and show that it reduces to a quartic polynomial with coefficients that are remarkably simple to derive and compute.
+This quartic was previously reported by Smith in 1965 \cite{smith}, while an equivalent form, differing only by a scale factor, can be traced back to Grunert's seminal work in 1841 \cite{grunert1841pothenotische}. \item We propose a set of practical implementation strategies, which are shown to significantly enhance the numerical accuracy of the solution. \end{enumerate}

-While many existing P3P solvers derive quartic or cubic polynomials using complex symbolic or geometric tools, our method stands out for its exceptional simplicity.
-We arrive at the quartic using only elementary algebraic reasoning, without relying on coordinate reparameterization \cite{kneip_2011_cvpr,masselli} or intermediate coordinate systems \cite{banno,nakano_2019_bmvc}.
+While many recent P3P solvers derive quartic or cubic polynomials using complex symbolic or geometric tools, our method stands out for its exceptional simplicity.
+It can be derived and understood using only elementary algebraic reasoning, as it does not rely on advanced techniques, such as coordinate reparameterization \cite{kneip_2011_cvpr,masselli} or intermediate coordinate systems \cite{banno,nakano_2019_bmvc}.
 This leads to a solver that is not only efficient and numerically stable but also easy to derive, implement, and verify, making it particularly well-suited for both practical deployment and instructional purposes.